fbpx

 The colors should blend into the image much better at this stage, but they might still be too bold.

-To further blend the effect, adjust the layer’s Opacity using the slider in the Layers panel.
+To further blend the effect, adjust the layer’s Opacity using the slider in the Layers Panel.

 After lowering the opacity to 40%, I achieved the look I wanted for the image.

-5. The Camera Raw Filter
+Option 5: The Camera Raw Filter

 The last color grading method uses the Camera Raw Filter.
 This technique offers three different ways to adjust the tones in the photo in the Camera Raw workspace.
 This method is a good option when working with RAW images or when you want a deeper level of control over the changes.